Probation Violations

 Failed Drug or Alcohol Tests

-Positive drug or alcohol tests are among the most common probation violations in Ohio.
+Positive drug or alcohol tests are among the most common probation violation allegations in Ohio.

 New Criminal Charges